Master of Planning/Master of Business Administration

 Statistics and Arguing from Data (PPD 525) – 2 units

 Comparative International Development (PPD 526) – 2 units

 The Social Context of Planning (PPD 527) – 2 units

 Legal Environment of Planning (PPD 529) – 2 units

 Planning History and Urban Form (PPD 533) – 2 units

-Students select a four-unit course from the concentration list shown in the MPL program.
+Students select a four-unit course from within an MPL concentration.

 Students take PPD 531L (4, 8) to total eight units.